-The stude The students will try to learn: Ι The basic functions and goals of financial management for better utilization of funds. П Investment strategies for effective utilization of financial resources.
+The stude The students will try to learn: I I The basic functions and goals of financial management for better utilization of funds.
+II Investment strategies for effective utilization of financial resources.
 III Capital structure decisions and capital budgeting decisions to maximize the profits.
 IV Dividend decisions and related theories to help investors earn a high return on their investment.
 V Strategies and techniques of current asset management to fund day-to-day business operations and to pay for the ongoing operating expenses.

-After succe After successful completion of the course, students will be able to: Course Outcomes CO 1 Describe the basic functions and goals of financial management to know the importance of finance function in the contemporary scenario.
+After succ After successful completion of the course, students will be able to: Course Outcomes Knowledge Level (Bloom's Taxonomy) CO 1 Describe the basic functions and goals of financial management to know the importance of finance function in the contemporary scenario.
 Remember CO 2 Discuss the significance of investment decisions, capital budgeting principles, and the cost of capital in assessing cash flows.
 Understand CO 3 Demonstrate the importance of financial structure and leverages decisions to analyze the capital structure.
 Analyze CO 4 Enumerate the theories of capital structure for breakeven analysis of financial leverage Apply CO 5 Summarize the dividend decisions, value of the firm, and relevance and irrelevance theories for dividend declaration and payments based on the MM hypothesis.
 Understand CO 6 Interpret the concept of cash, receivables, inventory and working capital management to identify the fund requirements for day-to-day operations.
 Evaluate

 Program Outcomes (POs) PO 1 Managerial Skills: Apply knowledge of management theories and practices to solve business problems.
 PO 2 Decision-making Skills: Foster Analytical and critical thinking abilities for data- based decision making.
 PO 3 Ethics: Ability to develop Value based Leadership ability.
-PO 4 Communication Skills: Ability to understand, analyze and communicate global, economic, legal, and ethical aspects of business.
+DO 4 Communication Chilles Ability to understand analyze and communicate clobal PO 4 Communication Skills: Ability to understand, analyze and communicate global, economic, legal, and ethical aspects of business.
 PO 5 Leadership Skills: Ability to lead themselves and others in the achievement of organizational goals, contributing effectively to team environment.
 PO 6 Entrepreneurial Skills: Ability to demonstrate the skills and evaluate issues related to entrepreneurship and to develop as entrepreneurs.
 PO 7 Strategic analysis: Ability to conduct strategic analysis using theoretical and practical applications.
 PO 8 Technology Skills: Inculcate and develop technical skills to face the competitive world successfully.